anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 **may**: Requirements that are marked as _may_ are considered optional.
 The same applies to _may not_.

 <a name="2.2"></a>
-## 2.2 Reference Model Requirements.
+## 2.2 Reference Model Requirements

 Traceability to Reference Model.

 <a name="2.3"></a>
-## 2.3 Kubernetes Architecture Requirements.
+## 2.3 Kubernetes Architecture Requirements

 The Reference Model (RM) defines the NFVI to consist of the physical resources, virtualised resources and a software managment system.
 In the virtualised world, the NFVI Software Management System (Virtualised Infrastructure Manager -- VIM) consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
 And the VIM is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.
 Now consider, the containerisation equivalent.